Table of Contents

-Small ailments, such as a sprained ankle, may be a logistical nightmare and prove to be rather expensive, thus insurance is necessary for anybody attempting the Everest Base Camp Trek.
+Minor ailments, such as a sprained ankle, may be a logistical nightmare and prove rather expensive.
+Thus, insurance is necessary for anybody attempting the Everest Base Camp Trek.

-A number of health issues, including altitude sickness and unfortunate accidents may strike trekkers in the EBC region.
-You need to make sure your insurance policy covers you up to 6,000 meters in altitude.
+Several health issues, including altitude sickness and unfortunate accidents, may strike trekkers in the EBC region.
+You must ensure your insurance policy covers up to 6,000 meters in altitude.
 Choose an insurance policy that will cover the cost of a helicopter to transport you to safety if an accident or illness requires it.

 The government of Nepal has instituted permit fees as a reasonable precaution to maintain the integrity of the Everest and Himalayan ecosystems.
 The Khumbu area of Nepal attracts thousands of trekkers and mountaineers every year because of its spectacular scenery, which includes Everest, Mt.
 Ama Dablam, the Goyko Lakes, and many more.

 Permit payments are used to fund the maintenance of the trail and preserve the area for future hikers and people of Nepal.
-In comparison to the cost of traveling to Nepal and the Everest Region, the cost of a permit is negligible when considering the worth of this region’s snow, trees, ice, pastures, and culture.
+Compared to traveling to Nepal and the Everest Region, the cost of a permit is negligible when considering the worth of this region’s snow, trees, ice, pastures, and culture.

 The following permission is required for the EBC hike: